 Ph.D. – Historical Theology, Saint Louis University

-Mr. Merlin Schenck, Assistant Vice President of Operations
+Mr. Merlin Schenck, Associate Vice President of Operations

 Mr. Merlin Schenck was appointed Assistant Vice President of Operations at Toccoa Falls College in January 2017.
 Within his oversight of responsibilities include the areas of Physical Plant, Transportation, Security and Safety, the TFC Print Shop, Mail Services, Camps & Conferences, and the Forrest Guest House.